-This course is a fundamental course.
+This course is about Growth and Development with application to China.
 It introduces basic macroeconomic tools used for future analysis.
 It mainly covers David Romer's Advanced Macroeconomics textbook, with China and world application content added.
 This textbook is famous for its growth theory materials, which takes a large part of the book.
 China is a superstar growth engine for 30 years, which is the largest economic transformation in human history.
 Growth and development are no doubt the important issues facing China.
-This course also covers Keynesian economics, investment relating to Tobin's q, and monetary policy, considering, correspondingly, the importance of government intervention in China, finance students audience, and inflation relating to surging housing price in China.
+This course also covers Keynesian economics, and monetary policy, considering, correspondingly, the importance of government intervention in China, and inflation relating to surging housing price in China.